camunda-community-hub/camunda-8-benchmark/README.md

-# Camunda Cloud Benchmark Starter
+# Camunda 8 Benchmark Starter

-Spring Boot project to run benchmarks on Camunda Cloud.
+Spring Boot project to run benchmarks on Camunda Platform 8.

 The project